 Intro to Xiidra

-Since 2003, the newest FDA-approved eye drop on the market to treat dry eye syndrome was Restasis.
+After the classic dry eye treatments, in 2003 the latest FDA-approved eye drop on the market to treat dry eye syndrome was Restasis.
 Now, Xiidra, a new player has entered the scene.
-What are the differences between Restasis and Xiidra?
+What are the differences between Xiidra and Restasis?
+There is now more information on the Restasis vs Xiidra topic.
 To help you understand these treatment options for dry eye, your Parker, CO, eye doctor, Dr. Michael Vaske, explains:

 Definition of Dry Eye Syndrome (DES)